SDLC vs STLC: What is the Difference?

 Here are the reasons that show why one must choose SDLC in software development-

-• The aim of SDLC is to deliver high-quality software applications as per the client’s expectations.
+• SDLC aims to deliver high-quality software applications as per the client’s expectations.

 • This process ensures that all the stakeholders are aware of the project and its planning.

-• Each phase of SDLC is followed by a formal review which helps in optimum management control.
+• Each phase of SDLC is followed by a formal review, which helps in effective management control.

 • It helps you to create considerable system documentation.

-• In every stage, including the testing phase, there are entry criteria and exit criteria, development stages, and specific deliverables.
+• In every stage, including the testing phase, there are entry criteria, exit criteria, and specific deliverables.

 • It offers management plan overhead and lowers project risk.